stoically/temporary-containers/README.md

 Open Tabs in "No Container":
 * Pressing Alt+N (Tab) or Shift+Alt+N (Window)
-* With Multi-Account-Containers: RightClick ContextMenu on a Link "Open Link in New Container Tab" > "No Container"
+* RightClick ContextMenu on a Link "Open Link in New Container Tab" > "No Container"

 [Get the Add-on here.](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/)